Stan Turner: Style of play

 Former teammate Roy Sproson said: "[he was] an immaculate reader of the game with a tremendous volley.
 But Stan was also neat around his feet and constructive although, by his very nature, he could frighten a winger to death."
 Former teammate Graham Barnett later recalled how Turner and fellow defender Reg Potts did not get along and refused to speak to each other despite playing alongside each other for eight years.
 Barnet also described Turner as having a 'take-no-prisoners' approach to dealing with opposition wingers.

+Personal life

+Turner was married and had a son named Stanley and a daughter named Elaine.